Denmark in the Eurovision Song Contest 2011: Background

 Prior to the 2011 contest, Denmark had participated in the Eurovision Song Contest thirty-nine times since its first entry in 1957.
 Denmark had won the contest, to this point, on two occasions: in with the song "Dansevise" performed by Grethe and Jørgen Ingmann, and in with the song "Fly on the Wings of Love" performed by Olsen Brothers.
 In the 2010 contest, "In a Moment like This" performed by Chanée and N'evergreen qualified Denmark to the final placing fourth.

 The Danish national broadcaster, DR, broadcasts the event within Denmark and organises the selection process for the nation's entry.
 DR confirmed their intentions to participate at the 2011 Eurovision Song Contest on 4 June 2010.
-Denmark has selected all of their Eurovision entries through the national final Dansk Melodi Grand Prix.
+Denmark has selected all but one of their Eurovision entries through the national final Dansk Melodi Grand Prix.
 Along with their participation confirmation, the broadcaster announced that Dansk Melodi Grand Prix 2011 would be organised in order to select Denmark's entry for the 2011 contest.